 If you wish to pre-order refreshments, our Catering Team will be happy to discuss your options.
 Packed lunches, Afternoon Tea for groups of up to 4, champagne and strawberries, birthday cakes and a host of other menu suggestions are all available.

-Click here to find out more about the award-winning refreshment trolley.
+Click here to find out more about our Refreshment Trolley service.

 Q: Can I bring my dog on the train?

 A: Yes.
-The Settle-Carlisle line is part of the UK rail network and the normal rules apply.
+The Settle-Carlisle railway is part of the UK rail network and the normal rules apply.
 You just need to follow these simple guidelines:

 - Dogs (maximum two per person) must be on a lead, or in a secure appropriate carrying case.

 - Animals (or their containers) must not occupy seats, or a charge will be made.